 Oaks for Acorns mentoring

-The St Paul’s Collegians Oaks for Acorns mentoring programme connects Collegians with Collegians to foster professional growth through supportive connections.
-Whether you're a mentor or a mentee, we provide clear guidelines and a code of conduct to ensure that every partnership is productive, respectful, and rewarding.
+Whether you're a mentor or being mentored, we provide guidelines and a code of conduct to ensure that every partnership is productive, respectful, and rewarding.

 Role of a Mentor

-One-off Advice
+One-off advice

 This option involves providing brief, focused assistance through a single phone call or email exchange.
 Below are some ideas where you can provide quick and effective support:

 • CV and job applications: Share your experience of tailoring CVs to specific industries and roles.
-Give job application advice relevant to your experience.

 • Interview Preparation: Provide insights into common interview formats, questions, and strategies for calming nerves.
-Share tips on how to make a great impression.

 • Industry Discussion: Chat with a Collegian about your area of knowledge giving insight into pathways or job satisfaction.